 1000mg three times a day works well with magnesium.

-400mg daily reduced attacks by 67% in 12 weeks in one study.
+400mg daily if Vitamin B2 reduced attacks by 67% in 12 weeks in one study.
 (This is a very high dose).
 It may be best to start at a lower level such as 100mg daily and reduce the dose as symptoms improve and only use the highest dose (400mg) for short periods.
 Other B vitamins can also help.

 This was a chance discovery made by a lady who was treating her arthritis with glucosamine.
 This led to a small study using 500mg three times daily which helped significantly but took 6 weeks for the benefit to show.